Do you feel

 These lessons are an attempt to fill in the missing pieces and to tie it all together.
 The "Illustrated" part means there will be lots of pictures.
 Other sets of lecture notes I have seen online are pretty much bare text.
 While the writing is often great, such text-only notes do not take advantage of the possibilities of web pages.
 So you will see some animations and graphics that enhance the text and, hopefully, make it clearer.

 Translations: Use the Google Translate box at the top left of each page in the new layout to get an automatic translation, even for menus.
-For pages still in the old layout, go to http://translate.google.com and type the address of the page you want translated into the box on the left.
+For pages still in the old layout, go to http://translate.google.com and type or copy and paste the address of the page you want translated into the box on the left.
 Pick a language from the drop box.

 I do a lot of revising and updating, but with computers, today's best is tomorrow's dinosaur.
 So, please accept my apologies in advance for outdated or incomplete information.
 Let me know when you spot something that has gotten stale or when something new needs to be added.

 Learn a lot, or just polish what you already know.
 But have fun!

 Download Popular bundle: $26.95 US